janpetzold/hyperstore/README.md

 ## Database

 We use Redis both for logging activity and the actual "data" that is being processed.

+### Localhost

+For local development it is easiest to just install Redis via Linux/WSL

+    sudo apt-get install redis-server
+    sudo service redis-server start

+    # Test via
+    redis-cli
+    ping

+### Server

 For now there is just a single DB instance in eu-central-1 that covers all global services.

 The Redis DB is set up vi terraform just like all other resources.
 Publi internet access is not possible, therefore a Bastion jumphost is also set up.
 To connect to it run